XO9A8/cuet-cse-devops-From-Los-Santosh/README.md

    - All submissions will be both **automated and manually evaluated**
    - Plagiarism and code copying will result in disqualification

-## Rules

-- ⚠️ **NO COPYING**: All code must be your original work.
-Copying code from other participants or external sources will result in immediate disqualification.

-- ⚠️ **NO POST-CONTEST COMMITS**: Pushing any commits to the git repository after the contest ends will result in **disqualification**.
-All work must be completed and committed before the contest deadline.

-- ✅ **Repository Visibility**: Keep your repository private during the contest, then make it public in the last 5 minutes.

-- ✅ **Submission Deadline**: Ensure your repository is public and submitted before the contest ends.

 Good luck!